Single Member LLC

 • If you have no employees — self-employment taxes

-Let's understand these taxes little more.
+Let’s understand these taxes a little more.

 Payroll tax

 If the LLC has an employee, it will have to pay payroll taxes on the wages paid.
-These payroll taxes are social security tax, medicare taxes and unemployment insurance.
+These payroll taxes are social security tax, medicare taxes, and unemployment insurance.

 However, half of this tax amount is collected from the employee's paycheck.
 Only the other half is contributed by the LLC.

-Amount that the employee has to pay is withheld by the LLC when issuing paychecks.
+The amount that the employee has to pay is withheld by the LLC when issuing paychecks.

 FUTA tax - It covers unemployment insurance.
 Of the total amount of 6%, states usually have a 5.4% credit.
 The other 0.6% is paid by the employer.